ejemegodwin/the-codecrafters/sentinel-reborn/README.md

 * * One thing you understand now that you did not understand this morning

 Team work makes tedious job easier

+---

+# Quote and Punctuation Fixer by Agbaji Alexander

+A robust Go utility designed to clean up messy text by normalizing whitespace, fixing incorrectly spaced quotes, and ensuring punctuation marks are properly attached to words.

+Features
+Whitespace Normalization: Automatically collapses multiple spaces into a single space and trims leading/trailing whitespace.

+Smart Quote Handling:
+Removes spaces immediately after an opening single quote.
+Removes spaces immediately before a closing single quote.
+Punctuation Correction: Detects periods (.) and ensures there is no trailing space between the preceding word and the period.
+State Tracking: Uses a boolean toggle to distinguish between opening and closing quotes.

+Logic Breakdown
+Tokenization: The function uses strings.Fields and strings.Join to eliminate erratic spacing (e.g., "I am" becomes "I am").
+String Builder: Uses strings.Builder for efficient string construction, minimizing memory allocations during the loop.

+The inQuote Toggle:

+First ': Marks the start of a quote.
+The logic checks the next character; if it's a space, it skips it to pull the quoted word tight to the mark.

+Second ': Marks the end.
+It "looks back" at the strings.Builder buffer and removes any trailing space before placing the closing mark.
+Punctuation Buffer: Similar to the closing quote logic, if a period is detected, the function trims any trailing space from the current result before adding the ..
+Usage
+input := " '  hello world  ' . "
+output := fixQuotes(input)
+// Result: "'hello world'."

+Example Results
+Input
+Output
+' awesome '
+'awesome'
+' I am the smartest guy . '
+'I am the smartest guy.'
+how they describe me: ' awesome '

+---

+# MR KENNEDY

+---

+Go Text Completer & Formatter
+Project Overview
+This project is a command-line tool written in Go that serves as an automated text editor.
+It transforms raw, messy input files into polished, grammatically correct text by applying a series of algorithmic modifications.
+The tool focuses on three primary areas: mathematical conversions, case transformations, and orthographic cleanup (punctuation and quotes).
+Core Functionality: fixQuotes and formatText
+The heart of this tool lies in its ability to handle erratic spacing.
+Unlike simple find-and-replace methods, the implementation uses a token-based approach and regular expressions to ensure precision.
+1. Intelligent Quote Placement
+The fixQuotes function uses a state-tracking boolean (inQuote) to handle pairs of single quotes.
+Opening Quotes: It identifies the first instance of a quote and "pulls" the subsequent word toward it, eliminating any leading whitespace.
+Closing Quotes: It identifies the second instance and "sucks" it back toward the preceding word, ensuring no space exists between the last character of the sentence and the closing mark.
+2. Punctuation Normalization
+The formatting logic ensures that standard punctuation marks (., ,, !, ?, :, ;) are:
+Attached to the preceding word (no leading space).
+Followed by exactly one space (unless at the end of the file).
+Grouped correctly for special cases like ellipses (...) or combined marks (!?), preventing the logic from incorrectly spacing out these specific clusters.
+Features
+Number Conversions: Automatically detects (hex) and (bin) tags to convert preceding values into decimal format.
+Case Modification: Supports (up), (low), and (cap) with optional numerical arguments to modify multiple preceding words.
+Grammar Correction: Automatically converts the article "a" to "an" when the following word begins with a vowel or the letter 'h'.
+Usage
+bash
+go run . input.txt output.txt

+Use code with caution.
+This command reads the contents of input.txt, applies all processing rules, and writes the finalized version to output.txt.